sibelius-notes/sibelius-notes.github.io/md/1201/music110.md

     - Just look of “Rose of Sharon” to see how many songs the image still inspires
 - Bridge and bridegroom both express erotic desire through poetry.

 Having this text in sacred text in Medieval world gave them language to talk about the sexual love and love of god.
 And most importantly, it gave a modern text for the most important relationship: between Jesus, the son of god and the savior of the world; and his mother, Mary.
 Because of this devotion, Mary was believed to be pulled up into the heaven and crowned Queen right next to her son.
-That's the image here from [https://www.gla.ac.uk/myglasgow/library/files/special/exhibns/month/june2008.html](https://www.gla.ac.uk/myglasgow/library/files/special/exhibns/month/june2008.html).
+That's the image from [here](https://www.gla.ac.uk/myglasgow/library/files/special/exhibns/month/june2008.html).

 ![](https://www.gla.ac.uk/myglasgow/library/files/special/images/exhibitions/month/H231/H231_083wf.jpg)